What Is a Promotion?

 - Collectibles offered for pre-order discounted prices so that manufacturers can more accurately project potential sales and reduce future inventory issues.

-- Lunch specials at restaurants which have a larger dinner volume.
+- Lunch specials at restaurants that have a larger dinner volume.

 - Early A.M.
-Black Friday specials which can be handled while store personnel prepare the store for regular store hours.
+Black Friday specials which can be handled while store personnel prepares the store for regular store hours.

 The Bargain Buyer Challenge